microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility-customization.md

-## Suggested Actions Customization
+## Quick Actions Customization

-There are multiple ways that you can customize the view of "XAML Suggested Actions":
+There are multiple ways that you can customize the view of "XAML Quick Actions":

 ### 1. Action
 ![extensibility-migration-architecture](xaml-suggested-customAction.png)